-Michael C. Ryan is Performing the Duties of the Assistant Secretary of Defense for International Security Affairs and serves as the Deputy Assistant Secretary of Defense for European and NATO Policy.
-In this role he supports the Under Secretary of Defense for Policy and oversees policy issues related to the nations and international organizations of Europe (including the North Atlantic Treaty Organization), Russia, the Middle East, Africa, and the Western Hemisphere.
-Mr. Ryan is responsible for efforts to expand partnerships and deepen defense cooperation with more than 120 nations.
+Michael C. Ryan served as the Deputy Assistant Secretary of Defense for European and NATO Policy.
+In this role he supported the Under Secretary of Defense for Policy and oversaw policy issues related to the nations and international organizations of Europe (including the North Atlantic Treaty Organization), Russia, the Middle East, Africa, and the Western Hemisphere.
+Mr. Ryan was responsible for efforts to expand partnerships and deepen defense cooperation with more than 120 nations.

 Mr. Ryan brings almost four decades of public and private sector experience to this position, including over 25 years of service in the U.S. Air Force, as well as 10 years of Senior Executive service at the U.S. Mission to NATO, the U.S. Mission to the EU, both in Brussels, Belgium, and at Headquarters, U.S. European Command, Stuttgart, Germany.
 During his Air Force career Mr. Ryan flew the A-10 Thunderbolt II in Europe, was a National Defense Fellow with Congress, served as the Country Director for Russia in the Office of the Secretary of Defense, graduated from the French War College in Paris, and served as the Military Advisor to the Secretary of Defense's Representative to Europe.
 Subsequently, he was the Defense Advisor to the U.S. Ambassador to the EU then a Deputy Director for Policy, Plans, Strategy, Capabilities and Resources (J-5/8) at European Command before his promotion to Director, lnteragency Partnering/ Director, Joint lnteragency Counter-Trafficking Center (J-9) also in Stuttgart.